-Shall ensure that all prequalified lists of persons, firms or products are current and include qualified sources to ensure maximum open and free competition .
-Shall not preclude potential bidders from qualifying during the solicitation period.
-(2 CFR 200.319) Shall develop scopes of work with a clear and accurate description of the technical requirements for the material, product, or service to be procured but shall avoid features which unduly restrict competition.
-(2 CFR 200.319) Shall avoid the unnecessary use of change orders by developing the initial scope of work in sufficient detail as to identify all the requirements an offeror must fulfill in order to allow bidders to properly respond to the request for bids.
-(2 CFR 200.319) Shall ensure bids are delivered in a sealed envelope and date stamped prior to the bid opening deadline and are publicly opened at a time and place prescribed in the invitation for bids.
-(2 CFR 200.320) Shall employ the technique of competitive proposals when appropriate, such as for Architectural/Engineering services , and shall publicize and identify all evaluation factors in the RFP (Request for Proposal) or RFQ (Request for Qualifications).
-(2 CFR 200.320) Shall solicit competitive proposals from an adequate number of qualified sources when this technique is employed.
-(2 CFR 200.320) Shall employ the technique of noncompetitive proposals only when the award of a contract is infeasible under small purchase procedures, sealed bids or competitive proposals.
-(2 CFR 200.320) Shall make positive efforts to utilize small businesses , minority-owned firms , and women's business enterprises , whenever possible, and document efforts to do so.
-(2 CFR 200.321) Shall not make contracts with any parties listed on SAM.gov as having active exclusions , debarment or suspension from Federal funding.
-(2 CFR 200.213) Must retain date/time stamped records of SAM.Gov debarment checks of all contracting companies and their principals documenting they have not been debarred or suspended; and ensure the prime/general contractor registers on the SAM.Gov website.
-(2 CFR 200.213) Shall obtain and clearly document an appropriate cost or price analysis in connection with every procurement action in excess of the Simplified Acquisition Threshold.
-For contract modifications and change orders, shall adhere to change order policies as outlined in the Procurement Policies and Procedures Guidelines, Appendix C .
-(2 CFR 200.323) Shall, as a starting point for all procurement, make independent cost estimates before receiving bids and proposals for purchases in excess of the Simplified Acquisition Threshold.
-(2 CFR 200.323
+- Shall develop scopes of work with a clear and accurate description of the technical requirements for the material, product, or service to be procured but shall avoid features which unduly restrict competition.
+(2 CFR 200.319) - Shall avoid the unnecessary use of change orders by developing the initial scope of work in sufficient detail as to identify all the requirements an offeror must fulfill in order to allow bidders to properly respond to the request for bids.
+(2 CFR 200.319) - Shall ensure bids are delivered in a sealed envelope and date stamped prior to the bid opening deadline and are publicly opened at a time and place prescribed in the invitation for bids.
+(2 CFR 200.320) - Shall employ the technique of competitive proposals when appropriate, such as for Architectural/Engineering services, and shall publicize and identify all evaluation factors in the RFP (Request for Proposal) or RFQ (Request for Qualifications).
+(2 CFR 200.320) - If A&E and/or Construction Management services were established prior to application for Federal funding and are determined "cost reasonable" by Clark County CRM; complete, sign and return Exhibit F, along with any required documentation, to CC-CRM staff (2 CFR 200.320) - Shall solicit competitive proposals from an adequate number of qualified sources when this technique is employed.
+(2 CFR 200.320) - Shall employ the technique of noncompetitive proposals only when the award of a contract is infeasible under small purchase procedures, sealed bids or competitive proposals.
+(2 CFR 200.320) - Shall make positive efforts to utilize small businesses, minority-owned firms, and women's business enterprises, whenever possible, and document efforts to do so.
+(2 CFR 200.321) - Shall not make contracts with any parties listed on SAM.gov as having active exclusions, debarment or suspension from Federal funding.
+(2 CFR 200.213) - Must retain date/time stamped records of SAM.Gov debarment checks of all contracting companies and their principals documenting they have not been debarred or suspended; and ensure the prime/general contractor registers on the SAM.Gov website.
+(2 CFR 200.213) - Shall obtain and clearly document an appropriate cost or price analysis in connection with every procurement action in excess of the Simplified Acquisition Threshold.
+For contract modifications and change orders, shall adhere to change order policies as outlined in the Procurement Policies and Procedures Guidelines, Appendix C. (2 CFR 200.323) - Shall, as a starting point for all procurement, make independent cost estimates before receiving bids and proposals for purchases in excess of the Simplified Acquisition Threshold.
+(2 CFR 200.323)

-ail the history of procurement , including rationale for ontract type, contractor selection or rejection, and the

-basis for the contract price.
-(2 CFR 200.3

-Shall maintain financial records, supporting documents, statistical records, and all other record pertinent to the Federal award and shall retain them for a minimum of three years from the date of the submission of the final expenditure report.
-(2 CFR 200.333) Shall add provisions to all contracts , as required by Appendix II to Part 200-Contract Provisions for non-Federal Entity Contracts Under Federal Awards, if applicable.
-(2 CFR 200.326)

-Shall include, in its entirety, the current all construction contracts in excess of \$2.
-Davis Bacon Wage Decision applicable to the project for 2,000 (2 CFR 200.326)
+Shall maintain records sufficient to detail the history of procurement, including rationale for method of procurement, selection of contract type, contractor selection or rejection, and the basis for the contract price.
+(2 CFR 200.318) Shall maintain financial records, supporting documents, statistical records, and all other records pertinent to the Federal award and shall retain them for a minimum of three years from the date of the submission of the final expenditure report.
+(2 CFR 200.333) Shall add provisions to all contracts, as required by Appendix II to Part 200-Contract Provisions for non-Federal Entity Contracts Under Federal Awards, if applicable.
+(2 CFR 200.326) Shall include, in its entirety, the current Davis Bacon Wage Decision applicable to the project for all construction contracts in excess of \$2,000 (2 CFR 200.326) H. andlan Authorized signature Title: City of Mesquite Public Works Director Agency: City of Mesquite Received by CRM on: Date Received by:

-Authori ized signature Date

-Title: Cl ick here to enter text.
-Agency: Click here to enter text.

-Receive ed by CRM on:

-Date

-Receive ed by:

-Printed name Signature